Skip to content

 Find the printable recipe with specific measurements below.

-• Butter: Remember to soften your butter ahead of time by bringing it to room temperature well in advance.
-Check out my tips on how to do this quickly if you’ve forgotten.
+• Butter: Remember to soften your butter to room temperature well in advance.
 This is what gives the cookies their buttery flavor and texture.
-We are not using any additional salt, so I like to make sure to use salted butter.

-• Cream cheese: Same goes for making sure to use softened cream cheese.
-Using this thick, tart, and creamy spread helps to add moisture and richness to the cookie dough.
+• Cream cheese: Room temperature full fat softened cream cheese is best.
+Using this thick, tart, and creamy spread adds moisture and rich taste.

-• Cake mix: We’re using yellow for this recipe, but as mentioned above, it’s easily adaptable to whatever you’ve got in your cupboards.
-The yellow is soft and pretty and works for just about any occasion!
+• Cake mix: We’re using yellow boxed cake mix for this recipe but it’s easily adaptable to whatever you’ve got in the pantry including strawberry or chocolate.

-• Powdered sugar: Much like Mexican wedding cookies or chocolate crinkle cookies, rolling the gooey butter cookies around in powdered sugar just before and after baking gives them a sweet final touch.
+• Powdered sugar: Rolling the gooey butter cookies around in powdered sugar just before and after baking gives them a sweet and tender final touch.

 How to Make Gooey Butter Cookies